Trying to make up for lost sleep over the weekend doesn’t work

 “The key take-home message from this study is that ad libitum weekend recovery or catch-up sleep does not appear to be an effective countermeasure strategy to reverse sleep loss induced disruptions of metabolism,” said study co-lead author Kenneth Wright of the University of Colorado Boulder.

 The researchers set out to investigate how a weekend of recovery sleep may influence an individual’s metabolic health.
 The study was focused on healthy young adults, who were randomly assigned to one of three groups.
 The first group got plenty of sleep each night for 9 nights, while the second group got just 5 hours of sleep each night for 9 nights.
 The third group of participants slept 5 hours for 5 nights, slept as much as they wanted over the weekend, and then returned to 2 more days of restricted sleep.
+Trying to make up for lost sleep over the weekend doesn’t work

 In the sleep-restricted groups, insufficient sleep led to an increase in snacking after dinner and weight gain.
 During weekend recovery in the third group, study participants consumed fewer extra calories after dinner compared to those who got insufficient sleep.
 When the individuals returned to the work week, however, their circadian body clock shifted and they also ate more after dinner and gained weight.